 - 8. In the design application, prepare the print design. - 9.
-Save the design file in a commonly accepted format (e.g., EPS, AI, PDF, BMP, JPEG, TIFF, etc.), and copy the design file into the Hot Folder. - For designs that contain an alpha (transparency) channel, the image format should be either PSD, PNG or TIFF. - 10.
-The job will be received in iColor® ProRIP.
+Save the design file in a commonly accepted format (e.g., EPS, AI, PDF, BMP, JPEG, TIFF, etc.), and copy the design file into the Hot Folder.

+For designs that contain an alpha (transparency) channel, the image format should be either PSD, PNG or TIFF.